PennLINC/PennLINC.github.io/docs/DataWorkflows/DataCycle.md

 4. Visit [https://docs.globus.org/how-to/get-started/](https://docs.globus.org/how-to/get-started/) to access the File Manager, as in the Local Disk instructions, to start transferring data.

-# rclone

-[rclone](https://rclone.org/) is a command line program to manage files on cloud storage.
-It is a feature rich alternative to cloud vendors' web storage interfaces.
-Over 40 cloud storage products support rclone including S3 object stores, business & consumer file storage services, as well as standard transfer protocols.

-Rclone has powerful cloud equivalents to the unix commands rsync, cp, mv, mount, ls, ncdu, tree, rm, and cat.
-Rclone's familiar syntax includes shell pipeline support, and --dry-run protection.
-It is used at the command line, in scripts or via its API.

-Rclone has been specifically useful for accessing data within the University of Minnesota's Supercomputing Institute's [2nd tier storgage](https://www.msi.umn.edu/content/second-tier-storage).
-This is the primary use case for which we recommend rclone for data transfer.

-Rclone has only been tested for transfer to PMACS.
-To start, you might want to make a project directory on PMACS as a landing zone for your data.
-Please see [PMACS documentation](/docs/pmacs#making-a-project-directory) for further detail.

-On the other end of the transfer, you will need filesystem access to the directory for which you wish to transfer data from.
-In the tested use case (UMN's MSI second tier storage -> PMACS), an MSI username and password is a prequisite to performing this file transfer.
-Additionally, your MSI username will need permissions to your directory of interest.
-For now, we are dependent on our collaborators for facilitating this step.

-Once you have a PMACS directory, MSI user, and permissions for that MSI user, you may proceed through the following steps to transfer data from MSI's second tier/s3 storage to PMACS:

-1. Install rclone.
-Download the appropriate version of rclone from [this link](https://rclone.org/downloads/), Intel/AMD 64 bit for linux works for PMACS.
-If you are on PennMed internet, you might be told that "this page is dangerous" and might have to click a "proceed anyways" link.
-You can use `scp` to bring it to your PMACS home or project directory, and `unzip` to unzip the file.
-From here, you can either proceed with the full installation instructions and add rclone commands to your path, or you can just call directly from the unzipped folder (i.e., `./rclone-v1.56.2-linux-amd64/rclone`).

-2. Obtain your AWS secret keys from MSI.
-Use [this link](https://www.msi.umn.edu/content/s3-credentials) to get an access key and secret key for your MSI username.
-You'll need to log in to obtain them.

-3. Configure rclone.
-Use the command `rclone config` (or `./rclone-v1.56.2-linux-amd64/rclone config`) to configure rclone for use.
-Here's how you should respond to the subsequent configuration prompts:

-        a. `n` for new remote

-        b. name your remote. `3bassigned_name` in the example below (step 4).

-        c. select `4` for "type" to select Amazon S3 compliant storage

-        d. select `3` for the type of S3 provider, corresponding to Ceph Object Storage

-        e. hit enter to select default for `env_auth`

-        f. enter your AWS access key from step 2 for the `AWS Access Key ID` prompt

-        g. enter your AWS secret access key from step 2 for the `AWS Secret Access Key` prompt

-        h. hit enter to select the default for Region to connect to (`region`)

-        i. enter `s3.msi.umn.edu` for Endpoint for S3 API (`endpoint`)

-        j. hit enter to select the default for `location constraint`

-        k. enter `1` for owner full control (`acl`).
-You'll be able to change local permissions once the data is in.

-        l. hit enter to select the default for `server_side_encryption`

-        m. hit enter to select the default for `sse_kms_key_id`

-        n. hit `n` or enter to NOT edit advanced configuration of the remote

-        o.
-Check the outputted config file, hit `y` when ready to approve and move ahead with accessing the remote

-4. Test rclone.
-Using the name you assigned for the remote in 3b, you should be able to list the contents of the directory you wish to transfer with `rclone ls 3bassigned_name:name_of_directory`.
-Note that for globbing/wild card usage works slightly differently for rclone than for your standard linux `ls`'ing. `--include` and `--exclude` flags can be applied in tandem with wildcards to alter which files you return for `rclone ls`, `rclone copy`, and `rclone sync`.
-See [this page](https://rclone.org/filtering/) for more detail.

-6. Transfer data.
-Finally, to transfer data from `name_of_directory` to your PMACS directory, use `rclone copy 3bassigned_name:name_of_directory/name_of_desired_file /path_of_desired_output_directory` or `rclone sync`.
-Details on both are available [here](https://rclone.org/commands/rclone_copy/) and [here](https://rclone.org/commands/rclone_sync/), respectively.
-If using an include or exclude flag, insert it between the remote and local directory, as detailed in rclone's documentation.

 # Curating BIDS Datasets
 {: .no_toc }